icsga/Yazz/doc/manual.md

 decay, sustain, release of envelope 1.
 Set '2' could control the same parameters for oscillator and envelope 2 and so on.
 Set 'd' can be used for delay values, while 'p' controlls the patch parameters like patch level.

+## Sound editing notes

+### Envelopes

+By default, the level of the mix of all oscillators is modulated by envelope 1.
+This can be disabled by setting the patch parameter "EnvDepth" to 0.
+Then you can assign the envelopes to the oscillators individually by using them as modulation source and modulating the oscillator level.
+The oscillator level parameter itself should be set to 0 in this case.

+### Filters

+There are two independent filters.
+You can choose which filter an oscillator should be routed to with the "Routing" option in the oscillator parameters.
+You can also choose to route the output of filter one through filter two by setting the patch parameter "filter_routing" to Serial instead of Parallel.